Skip to main content

 The advisory committee will determine if the student has passed the exam, passed pending modifications to the thesis proposal or did not pass the exam.

-• If the student passed the exam, he/she will earn the Master’s degree associated with the PhD degree.
+• If the student passed the exam, they will earn the Master’s degree associated with the PhD degree.
 The student is admitted to candidacy for the PhD degree*.

-• If the student passes pending modifications to the thesis proposal, he/she will be given 14 calendar days after the exam to make necessary revisions.
+• If the student passes pending modifications to the thesis proposal, they will be given 14 calendar days after the exam to make necessary revisions.

 *As a result of unusual circumstances, the advisory committee may determine that although the student has passed the qualifying exam, the student should not be admitted to candidacy for the doctoral degree.
 The student’s program of study would be terminated at this point.
 A terminal Master’s degree would be earned.